 Reserve & online unit readings

-Reading lists received after these dates may not be processed for the beginning of Session.
+NOTE: Reading lists received after these dates may not be processed for the beginning of Session.
+The Library requires a number of weeks to purchase new resources.

 Reading list items can be placed on: